baszoshedi/classic-damage-sound-pack/README.md

 # About distribution

 I keep this pack updated for future game versions on Modrinth.
-This repository stays on 1.21.1.
+This repository stays on Minecraft version 1.21.1.
 Sorry for any inconvenience.